Livku2/Quest-Modding/README.md

 [Scotland2](https://github.com/sc2ad/Scotland2): A mod loader for questpatcher

+[Cordl](https://github.com/QuestPackageManager/cordl): A tool for generating header files for quest patcher

+[Brocolib](https://github.com/Fernthedev/brocolib): A library used by cordl to parse metadata files, you will need to manually fork and edit this for different metadata versions

 [Il2cppDumper](https://github.com/Perfare/Il2CppDumper): An app used to dump the offsets of an il2cpp game

 [Dnspy](https://github.com/dnSpy/dnSpy): A program for editing mono assemblies on the rare chance a game is mono